Brooks, San Antonio: History

 Brooks is a former United States Air Force facility, located in San Antonio, Texas.
 The Air Force ceased military operations on 30 September 2011.

 Following the 1995 Base Realignment and Closure (BRAC), when Brooks AFB was removed from the BRAC list, city, state, military, and community planners began to develop a plan to privatize and approved the gradual transition in ownership of Brooks AFB from the Air Force to the Brooks Development Authority.
 This transition came into full effect on Jul.
 22, 2002, when the Brooks Development Authority assumed control of the newly named Brooks City Base.
 The Air Force was the largest tenant at Brooks City Base.

 In 2002, Brooks Air Force Base was renamed Brooks City Base when the property was conveyed to the Brooks Development Authority as part of a unique project between local, state, and federal government.
 The Brooks Development Authority is now the owner and operator of the property, and is redeveloping it as a dynamic multi-use community.

 In 2017, Brooks City Base changed its name to Brooks to make it clearer that it is no longer a military base.
-Brooks also wanted to communicate that it is an open community where people can build businesses, live in residential areas, and visit nearby retail and dining facilities.

 Namesake

-Brooks Air Force Base was named to honor San Antonio aviator Sidney Johnson Brooks, Jr. Cadet Brooks died on 13 November 1917 when his Curtiss JN-4 nosed down as he prepared to land after his final training flight at Kelly Field, Texas, possibly because he had blacked out in reaction to the inoculations they had been given shortly before the flight.
+Brooks Air Force Base was named to honor San Antonio aviator Sidney Johnson Brooks Jr. Cadet Brooks died on 13 November 1917 when his Curtiss JN-4 nosed down as he prepared to land after his final training flight at Kelly Field, Texas, possibly because he had blacked out in reaction to the inoculations they had been given shortly before the flight.
 Brooks was one of the first to volunteer at the call for men for the American Flying Corps; he was about to complete his training for a commission as a military aviator.
 He was awarded his wings and commission posthumously.